As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 Prices for most used books range from one to five leva (under three Euros!).

-The pedestrian-friendly zone is lined with shops, and the vintage trams come through regularly, making this a fantastic place to people watch, photograph the trains, and browse for used English classics.
+The pedestrian-friendly zone is lined with shops, and vintage trams come through regularly, making this a fantastic place to people-watch, photograph the trains, and browse for used English classics.

 My favorite feature is the benches, which have decorative wood panels painted to look like books, celebrating the legacy and cultural impact of this small market.

-It’s a beautiful and quiet corner of the city, which is why it’s one of my favorite Instagram spots in Sofia.
+It’s a beautiful and quiet corner of the city, which is why it’s one of my favorite places to visit in Sofia.

 Stroll through, buy whatever catches your eye, and sit peacefully nearby reading your new find.